 I keep records in Asana, Evernote, and in paper files.
 Asana records are secure and are yours to keep or destroy at any point.
 I shred my paper files and delete my Evernote records at the conclusion of every coaching relationship.
 These records never include your name.

-No. This is a matter of taste, but I personally do not find them especially effective.
+On occasion, if and as requested.
+This is a matter of taste, but I personally do not find them necessary or optimally effective.
 In fact, here is an article I’ve written about some of the relative benefits of audio-only coaching sessions.

 I keep an office in San Francisco and try to meet with clients in-person whenever possible, particularly if they are in the Bay Area or cities I frequently visit (Seattle, LA, New York, London).